-Food Chemistry and Nutrition (CHEM 4639)
+CHEM 4639 Food Chemistry and Human Nutrition

-Environmental Sampling and Monitoring (CHEM 4535)
+CHEM 4535 Environmental Sampling and Monitoring

-Lab for Environmental Analysis (CHEM 4521)
+CHEM 4521 Laboratory for Environmental Analysis

-Biochemistry (CHEM 4431)

-Handedness in Science, Medicine and Origin of Life (CHEM 4135)
+CHEM 4431 Biochemistry I

+CHEM 4135 Handedness in Science

-Environmental Chemistry (CHEM 3333)
+CHEM 3333 Environmental Chemistry

 Specialization Areas are available to students pursuing the B.S. degree in Chemistry.

 In all cases prerequisites for each course must be satisfied prior to enrollment in the course.
 Students in the Specialization Area must complete the required courses with grades of "C" or better (grades of "C-"or below are not acceptable).